SaraAlert/SaraAlert/app/helpers/orchestration/README.md

 ## Orchestrator

-The orchestrator is a set of helper functions that parses the playbooks that are defined in `app/helpers/orchestration/playbooks` to return the desired configurations to the rest of the system (such as the controllers).
+The orchestrator is a set of helper functions that parse the playbooks that are found in `app/helpers/orchestration/playbooks`.
+These helper functions are accessed by the rest of the system (such as the controllers) to determined the desired configuration.

 To obtain a specific `workflow` configuration option, use the following function: